xbass540/SDslideplugin/wp-content/plugins/woo-bought-together/readme.txt

 = Translators =

-Available languages: English (Default), Turkish, German
+Available languages: English (Default), Turkish, German, French

 If you have created your own language pack, or have an update for an existing one, you can send [gettext PO and MO file](http://codex.wordpress.org/Translating_WordPress "Translating WordPress") to [us](https://wpclever.net/contact?utm_source=pot&utm_medium=woobt&utm_campaign=wporg "WPClever.net") so we can bundle it into WPC Frequently Bought Together.

 = Not what you needed? =

-Please try other plugins from us
+Please try other plugins from us:

 - [WPC Product Bundles](https://wordpress.org/plugins/woo-product-bundle/ "WPC Product Bundles")
 - [WPC Composite Products](https://wordpress.org/plugins/wpc-composite-products/ "WPC Composite Products")